Yurnero11/Kino_CMS/src/main/resources/static/bower_components/select2/docs/plugins/error/README.md

 ### Page

-Copy the page file [error.md](pages/error.md) into the `pages` folder of your user directory and that is it.
+Copy the page file [error.md](page/error.md) into the `page` folder of your user directory and that is it.

 ```
-/your/site/grav/user/pages/error/error.md
+/your/site/grav/user/page/error/error.md
 ```

 You can now edit the override and tweak it however you prefer.

-# Custom error pages
+# Custom error page

-The configuration allows to specify pages different than `/error` for specific error codes.
+The configuration allows to specify page different than `/error` for specific error codes.
 By default, the `404` error leads to the `/error` page.
 If you change that, make sure the page you point to has a `error` template (which means, its markdown file is `error.md` or in the page frontmatter you specify `template: error`.

 # CLI Usage
 The `error` plugin comes with a CLI command that outputs the `grav.log` in a beautified way, with possibility of limiting the amount of errors displayed, as well as include the trace in the output.